-The Arab American Institute (AAI) welcomes the introduction of the Khalid Jabara and Heather Heyer NO HATE Act, which would promote more accurate hate crime data collection and assist hate crime victims and their communities.
+The Arab American Institute (AAI) welcomes the introduction of the Khalid Jabara and Heather Heyer National Opposition to Hate, Assault, and Threats to Equality Act of 2019 (the Jabara-Heyer NO HATE Act), which would promote more accurate hate crime data collection and assist hate crime victims and their communities.
 The bill represents the efforts of a broad coalition determined to improve the federal, state, and local response to hate crime, and is named after Khalid Jabara and Heather Heyer, two victims whose murders were prosecuted as hate crimes but not reported in official hate crime statistics.

 The Khalid Jabara and Heather Heyer NO HATE Act was introduced by Senators Richard Blumenthal (D-CT) and Dick Durbin (D-IL), and its House companion was introduced by Representatives Donald Beyer (D-VA) and Pete Olson (R-TX).

 In a statement regarding the Senate introduction of the Khalid Jabara and Heather Heyer NO HATE Act and its House companion, AAI Executive Director Maya Berry said the following:

 “Khalid Jabara and Heather Heyer were killed on the same day, August 12, but one year apart: Khalid, in 2016, on his doorstep in Tulsa, Oklahoma; and Heather, in 2017, on a crowded street in Charlottesville, Virginia.
 While their murders were prosecuted as hate crimes, neither was reported in official hate crime statistics.

 These omissions demonstrate the need for improved hate crime reporting and data collection.
 We appreciate the leadership of Senators Blumenthal and Durbin, and Congressmen Beyer and Olson, for introducing this important legislation."